For Index of Brides, CLICK

 groom, Miss Eileen Gamble and Mr. Paul Tyler of Ameliasburg.
 The bride wore a becoming gown of royal

-in matching shades.
-Immediately after the ceremony, the happy couple left
+Immediately after the ceremony, the happy couple left for a short

-for a short honeymoon retuning Sunday evening when a reception was held at
+honeymoon retuning Sunday evening when a reception was held at the home of

-the home of the groom’s grandparents, Mr. and Mrs. S. L. Delong.
+the groom’s grandparents, Mr. and Mrs. S. L. Delong.
 On Tuesday evening, Oct.
-11, a miscellaneous
+11, a

-shower was held at the home of Mr. and Mrs. C. N,.
-Palmer in honor of the
+miscellaneous shower was held at the home of Mr. and Mrs. C. N,.
+Palmer in

-gifts were received, for which the young couple expressed their great
+and useful gifts were received, for which the young couple expressed their

 singing “For They Are Jolly Good Fellows.”